Hearnes Center (T&F)

 Hearnes Center Fieldhouse History

 First opened in 1972, the Hearnes Center Fieldhouse is home to Mizzou's indoor track & field facility.
-Named for Missouri's 46th governor and 1952 MU graduate, Warren E. Hearnes, the Fieldhouse contains a Martin encapsulated surface, 200-meter track with an eight-lane sprint straightaway and multiple runways for the pole vault and horizontal jumps.
+Named for Missouri's 46th governor and 1952 MU graduate, Warren E. Hearnes, the Fieldhouse originally contained a Martin encapsulated surface, 200-meter track with an eight-lane sprint straightaway and multiple runways for the pole vault and horizontal jumps.
 In its 42-year history, the Hearnes Center Fieldhouse has hosted a Big Eight Indoor Track & Field Championship (1991) and yearly collegiate and high school meets.

 Mizzou Live Pregame Show Presented by Paytient